 Health problems seemed to dog Alpha Blondy during this time, resulting in a number of show cancellations, including two projected West Coast sweeps.
 The music he released was as great as that from the early portion of his career, but the stunning shows that captivated club, arena and festival crowds were few and far between.
 Travel restrictions and complications in the post-911 environment may have also contributed to difficulties in mounting world tours, especially for an artist whose roots were in the Muslim world.
 The very narrow-mindedness he railed against throughout his career may to some degree have taken its toll on his ability to get his message of peace to the world.

-Mystic Power will be released in February 2013 and also features the virtuosity of sound experts as Dennis Bovell and prestigious guests as Beenie Man.
+Mystic Power was released in 2013 and also features the virtuosity of sound experts as Dennis Bovell and prestigious guests as Beenie Man.
 It is still Roots, Rock, Reggae tinged with African and Jamaican flavor !!
+Last year saw the release of Alpha Blondy's Positive Energy which includes combinations with Ijahman Levi, Tarrus Riley, Ismael Isaac and others.